1981 Western Australian Labor Party leadership spill: Background

 Over the 1970s, the Western Australian Labor Party failed to come close to defeating the Liberal/National Country Coalition led by Charles Court.
 Following the 1980 state election, Labor MPs Brian Burke, Arthur Tonkin, Mal Bryce, Jeff Carr and Bob Pearce formed a group to plan for the removal of Ron Davies as party leader and David Evans as deputy party leader.
 They had to decide between themselves who was going to nominate as leader.
 Bryce eventually gave way for Burke to nominate instead of himself, reasoning that Burke had better media and fundraising skills, necessary as the party was short on funds.
 Bryce told his followers to support Burke, who mostly went through with that.
 There was some trepidation however, with a few people seeing him as a risk.
 With both of them being supported by one third of Labor MPs each, the combined number was enough to win the leadership.

-Leadership election
+Leadership spill

 On 18 September 1981, at a party room meeting, a motion that all caucus positions be declared vacant was carried 18 votes to 13.
 Burke defeated Davies for the leadership election 20 votes to 11, and so he became the leader of the opposition.
 Bryce was elected deputy leader of the Labor Party 19 votes to 12, so became the deputy leader of the opposition.
 At 34 years old, Burke was the fourth youngest ever opposition leader of Western Australia.